International Civil Society Centre

-The International Civil Society Centre (or ICS Centre) is a civil society organisation founded in 2007, located in Berlin.
-The organisation was initially founded under the name of Berlin Civil Society Centre as a not-for-profit company (GgmbH) by Peter Eigen, former chair of the Extractive Industries Transparency Initiative (EITI) and founder of Transparency International.
+The International Civil Society Centre (or the Centre) is a civil society organisation founded in 2007, located in Berlin.
+The organisation was initially founded under the name of Berlin Civil Society Centre as a not-for-profit company (gGmbH) by Peter Eigen, former chair of the Extractive Industries Transparency Initiative (EITI) and founder of Transparency International.
 It was co-founded by Burkhard Gnärig, former CEO of Save the Children International, Greenpeace Germany and terre des hommes Germany.

-The team is composed of 16 persons, with Wolfgang Jamann as executive director.
+The team is composed of 10 people, with Kathrin Kirste and Rachel Wilkinson as Interim Co-Executive Directors.

 Organisation

 The International Civil Society Centre's work focuses on leadership support, future trends and sector services.
-The organisation is owned by 15 associated international civil society organisations, which work across environmental, human rights, social justice and humanitarian issues:
+The organisation is owned by 12 associated international civil society organisations, which work across environmental, human rights, social justice and humanitarian issues: